 Deduct retirement plan contributions.
 Maximizing tax-deductible contributions to a retirement plan for yourself and any eligible employees can lower your business taxes and help you accumulate funds for your retirement.
-The table below shows the 2021 contribution limits for different types of plans.
+The table below shows the 2023 contribution limits for different types of plans.

-2021 RETIREMENT PLAN CONTRIBUTIONS Plan Type Maximum Addition to a Plan Participant's Account 401(k) Lesser of \$58,000 or 100% of compensation Profit sharing Lesser of \$58,000 or 100% of compensation SEP-IRA Lesser of \$58,000 or 25% of compensation SIMPLE IRA Up to \$13,500 of employee salary deferrals plus employer contributions (3% match or 2% nonelective contributions)
+2023 RETIREMENT PLAN CONTRIBUTIONS

+Plan Type Maximum Addition to a Plan Participant's Account 401(k) Lesser of \$66,000 or 100% of compensation Profit sharing Lesser of \$66,000 or 100% of compensation SEP-IRA Lesser of \$66,000 or 25% of compensation SIMPLE IRA Up to \$15,500 of employee salary deferrals plus employer contributions (3% match or 2% nonelective contributions)

-\See pages 5 & 6 for the applicable limits on employee salary deferrals.
+See page 7 for the applicable limits on employee salary deferrals.